Dismiss Modal

 Approximately 85 percent of hospital patients in the United States receive a vascular access device, and many of those patients encounter a vascular access-related complication caused by the use of a polyurethane catheter that can delay their treatment and sometimes lead to infections or even death.

-These types of complications cost more than $4.5 billion dollars annually and can cost a single, large hospital more than $3 million dollars per year.
+These types of complications cost more than $4.5 billion annually and can cost a single, large hospital more than $3 million per year.

-"Riverside is proud to be the first hospital to offer this option to its patients," Phil Kambic, Riverside President and CEO said."We strive for the best possible outcomes for our patients, and this advancement allows us to do that."
+“Riverside is proud to be the first hospital to offer this option to its patients,” said Phil Kambic, Riverside President and CEO.
+“We strive for the best possible outcomes for our patients, and this advancement allows us to do that.”

 About Access Vascular